Travis CI

 By the end of this guide, your Travis CI pipeline will:

-• Automatically run tests from a Scandium suite on every push to your repository.
+* Automatically run tests from a Scandium suite on every push to your repository.

-• Display test results directly in the Travis CI logs.
+* Display test results directly in the Travis CI logs.

-Prerequisites
+### Prerequisites

 Before you begin, make sure you have:

-• A account with:
+* A [Scandium](https://getscandium.com) account with:

-• Access to a GitHub repository connected to Travis CI
+* Access to a GitHub repository connected to Travis CI

-• A .travis.yml file or familiarity with configuring one
+* A `.travis.yml` file or familiarity with configuring one

-Step 1: Set Your Travis Environment Variables
+### Step 1: Set Your Travis Environment Variables

-1. Navigate to your project on .
+1. Navigate to your project on [Travis CI](https://travis-ci.com/).

 2. Go to **More Options > Settings**.